Skip to content

 • Database: The transactional database for metadata storage is PostgreSQL.

 • Backend: Backend services are written in Java using OpenJDK 17.
-Major frameworks are Spring Boot, Hibernate and Apache Commons.
+Major frameworks are Spring Boot, Spring Security, JPA/Hibernate and Apache Commons.
 Testcontainers and JUnit are used for unit and integration testing.

 • Front-end: The front-end web apps are written in Javascript with the React framework and Ant Design UI library.